Purchase Tessa's Tangled Tongue on Amazon!

 My good friend, Shona of Faith Baked Cakes--the one with all the connections--cooks on Daytime Tricities every month.

-The photos below contain links to photos that correspond to the chapters in the book.
+Below are posts relating to writing as well as posts that contain that correspond to the chapters in the book.
 If you want to know what the Little Crooked House looked like or to see photos of our unexpected trip in a Mercedes with a stranger, you can find them here!